FLUX-SE/all_docs/en_US/spat_revolution_doc/Ecosystem_&_integration_Snapshot.md

 Sources, rooms and master properties will be stored in a snapshot.
 It allows a complete transformation of the soundscape, with interpolation.

-Snapshots could be controlled by the dedicated menu, and with OSC messages.
+Snapshots could be controlled by the dedicated page, the dedicated menu, and with OSC messages.

 Sources can be excluded of a snapshot recall:
 - on the **Source Page**, disabling "Snapshot" on the wanted sources.